vicarchive/site/README.md

 - themes for the website:
   - dreamcast web browser (index)
   - myspace (profile)
-  - sa2 (art)
+  - splatoon base (art)
-  - sonadow (sonadow section)
+  - sonic adventure 2 / sonadow (sonadow section)
   - frutiger aero metal (showcase)

 ### ToDo List:
-- Index: find some more random stuff to put on there, maybe some images
+- Index: change the activity box look for css, it doesn't match
+- Profile: look off of spacehey and css (mostly smaller text)
+- Art: readd the filter thing (see w3 schools)
+- Art: create assets for the filter buttons
-- Art: add in artwork
+- Art: add in artwork from legacy + new

-### General:
-- find some fonts to use on each page
-- oc pages can be linked to the art page
+- Art: create "artwork" sign for the top of the page
+- Art: create the background card thing for art (see splatoon website)
+- Art: create background pattern similar to splatoon base
+- Shelf: make bubble assets for shelf information
+- Shelf: css the boxes for the information
-- find some assets to use for css on all the pages
+- Shelf: create asset for the top header
-	- profile is probably just going to be straight css theme images

-### To Think About:
-- need assets for the frutiger page, it's very image based
+- Shelf: create the assets for the information boxes

-- myspace needs pretty much no images, it's just css
-- index needs more images as well (dc browser), custom cursor?
-- do i need a filter on the art page? does it matter? or can i just put filter bubbles on the bottom?
+### Extra Notes:
+- N/A atm